 Providing special protections for the names and acronyms of the Red Cross Red Crescent Movement, (“RCRC”), International Olympic Committee (“IOC”), International Government Organizations (“IGOs”) and International Non-Governmental Organizations (“INGOs”) from third party domain name registrations at the top and second levels of new gTLDs has been a long-standing issue over the course of the New gTLD Program.

-The GAC has advised the ICANN Board to provide special permanent protections for the RCRC and IOC names at the top and second levels of new gTLDs, and special protections for the names and acronyms of 195 IGOs at the second level of new gTLDs. at the second level of new gTLDs..
-TheT ICANN Board has adopted motions to provide interim protections following the GAC advice until any policy recommendations from the GNSO would require further and/or different action.
+The GAC has advised the ICANN Board to provide special permanent protections for the RCRC and IOC names at the top and second levels of new gTLDs, and special protections against inappropriate third party registration for the names and acronyms of 195 IGOs at the second level of new gTLDs, , and at the top level in any future new gTLD rounds.
+In the case of IGOs, the GAC has further stated that, “[i]n the public interest, implementation of such protection at the IGO names and acronyms may not be acquired by any third party as a domain name at either the top or the second level must be accomplished prior to the delegation of any new gTLDs, and in future rounds of gTLDs, at the second and top level unless express written permission is obtained from the concerned IGO.”
+With regard to the RCRC and IOC names, the ICANN Board has adopted motions to provide protections following the GAC advice until any policy recommendations from the GNSO would require further and/or different action.
+With regard to the IGO names, pending final approval of the current draft Registry Agreement posted for comment on 29 April 2013, the 195 IGO names will be protected at the second level until any policy recommendations from the GNSO would require further and/or different action.
+In particular, the New gTLD Program Committee Board resolution referred to second-level protections for certain IGO names and acronyms by inclusion on a Reserved Names List in section 2.2.1.2.3 of the Applicant Guidebook, applicable in all new gTLD registries approved in the first round of the New gTLD Program.

+A GNSO Issue Report was assigned to Staff as a result of a recommendation from an IOC/ RCRC Drafting Team formed to provide a GAC response about GNSO policy implications for granting protections of names.

 The GNSO Council considered the Final GNSO Issue Report on the Protection of International Organization Names in New gTLDs, and approved a motion to initiate a Policy Development Process (“PDP”) for the protection of certain international organization names and acronyms in all gTLDs.
 The Working Group (“WG”) was formed on 31 October 2012 and the WG Charter was approved by the GNSO Council on 15 November 2012.
+The decision was taken in this context to subsume the issues of the IOC and Red Cross and Red Crescent designations and names under the new Working Group and PDP process.

 Deliberations of the Working Group